-The Foundation generally accepts the fair value measures of alternative assets provided by the Foundation's external investment managers based on favorable review of each manager's
+The Foundation generally accepts the fair value measures of private equity assets provided by the Foundation's external investment managers based on favorable review of each manager's

-- (a) FAS 157-compliant fair valuation policy and procedures; and - (b) Annual audit conducted by a nationally recognized accounting firm. - (7) Money market funds rated "A-1" (Standard and Poor's) or "P-1" (Moody's Investors Service) or higher should be utilized. - (8) Strict adherence to specific elements of these guidelines may be waived by the Finance and Investment Committee when collective, pooled, or mutual funds are utilized to meet the Foundation's investment objectives.
+- (a) FAS 157-compliant fair valuation policy and procedures; and - (b) Annual audit conducted by a nationally recognized accounting firm. - (6) The purpose of the Foundation's fixed income portfolio is to generate income and preserve principal by hedging against deflation, while limiting the volatility of the total fund. - (7) Money market funds rated "A-1" (Standard and Poor's) or "P-1" (Moody's Investors Service) or higher should be utilized.

+(8) Strict adherence to specific elements of these guidelines may be waived by the Investment Committee when collective, pooled, or mutual funds are utilized to meet the Foundation's investment objectives.
 The Committee will monitor portfolio transactions to identify variances from the guidelines.